Announcement

 • the glossary for what important events mean to the user or business

-• project context for what counts inside each surface
+• project context for what counts inside each project

-• portfolio context for what those surfaces are collectively trying to do
+• portfolio context for what related projects and their surfaces are collectively trying to do

 • shared goals